cronvel/utterminal/README.md

 ## The Ultimate Terminal lib!

-This is just brainstorming right now.
+Early alpha.

-This module aims to be a complete tools for writing terminal app, from parsing opt string to displaying information.
+This module aims to be a complete tools for writing terminal app, from parsing opt string to various menu.

-Maybe straightforward and opinionated.
+It may be straightforward and opinionated.

-Utterminal will pack:
-* Terminal-kit
-* Text-Machine (?)

-Specific Utterminal features:
+It is designed to be the companion of [Terminal-kit](https://github.com/cronvel/terminal-kit).

+Features:
-* a CLI option parser minimist/optimist clone with Terminal-kit output
+* a CLI option parser in the same mindset than minimist/optimist, but with a [Terminal-kit](https://github.com/cronvel/terminal-kit) output